Admission Requirements for Doctorate PhD Courses in Malaysia

 International Students for Doctoral Courses in Malaysia

 Accessing Quality Education: Doctoral courses are the top choice for those who want to access quality, low cost higher educational qualifications.
 Many doctoral students prefer the research intensive public universities.
 Private universities here also have an impressive range of disciplines and considerable scientific and technological advancement.
 With around 30 years of experience in the field of international education, the Malaysian universities offer international qualifications such as doctorates at extremely competitive rates.
-At the commencement of 2010, more than 80,000 international students from global countries have pursued courses here according to official Ministry sources.

 International Qualifications: Students from more than 100 countries studying in Malaysia are pursuing a broad spectrum of courses and degrees including doctorates form universities as well as branch campuses.
 Malaysia is known as an educational hub which is globally acknowledged as a leader in this field.
 For the previous three decades, Malaysia has collaborated with well known universities from the UK, the US, Australia, New Zealand and Canada for development of globally recognised education programmes.Malaysia is also known as a hub for world class foreign universities which have set up branch campuses here.